 I headed to the corner of Broadway and Maiden Lane after work and read the time just after 6.30pm.

 The clock, which was set in the sidewalk in 1899, gives a nod to the area’s history as a jewellery neighbourhood.
 It was designed and installed by William Barthman, whose shop is actually the only jewellery store still surviving in the area.
 At the time, he hoped the sidewalk clock would drive traffic to his door further along the block – and it worked.
 When the clock was finally installed after two years of planning, it became an instant curiosity.
+Curiosity is good for pedestrians, however, it can be a distraction for drivers and cause accidents.
+If you are involved in a sidewalk accident, you should contact a Vancouver pedestrian accident lawyer.

 It’s now pretty cloudy and worn, but it’s an interesting artefact.
 A sign near the clock explains that in 1946 the NYPD guessed that around 51,000 people step over its face every day between 11am and 2pm.